niclabs/AnyTrace/README.md

 for example:
 - {"42708": ["0.0.0.0/0", "5.198.248.0/21"]}

-Aditionally in order to avoid pinging Networks that do not support ICMP, it is highlt
-recomended to provide a **blacklist.txt** file of those networks that should not be consulted.
+Aditionally in order to avoid pinging Networks that do not support ICMP, it is highly recomended to provide a **blacklist.txt** file of those networks that should not be consulted.
 Not doing so, could derive in congestion, and possible looping.